 Reimbursement is available for teacher-initiated professional development, and stipends awarded for advanced education or certification.
 In-district, our professional educators may participate in Ocean Literacy activities, math coaching training, SIOP training, and National Board certification, to name a few.

 - Ocean Literacy Initiative

-Following release of the West Coast Governors’ Agreement on Ocean Health, Lincoln County School District has made Ocean Literacy a priority.
+Following the release of the West Coast Governors’ Agreement on Ocean Health, Lincoln County School District has made Ocean Literacy a priority.
 In cooperation with Oregon Coast Aquarium and other local agencies, the school district is working to make learning about the ocean a regular part of the K-12 student experience.
-Local partnerships provide staff professional development, materials and support for increasing students’ ocean literacy while addressing Oregon state standards.
+Local partnerships provide staff professional development, materials, and support for increasing students’ ocean literacy while addressing Oregon state standards.

 - Arts, Science, Business Partnership

-Lincoln County School District regularly partners with leaders in our Arts, Business and Science communities… National Oceanic and Atmospheric Administration (NOAA), Oregon State University, Let There Be Arts, Oregon Coast Aquarium, Hatfield Marine Science Center, and many more.
+Lincoln County School District regularly partners with leaders in our Arts, Business, and Science communities… National Oceanic and Atmospheric Administration (NOAA), Oregon State University, Let There Be Arts, Oregon Coast Aquarium, Hatfield Marine Science Center, and many more.